Kraballa/MarkWiki/readme.md

 3. install markdown via `pip install markdown`
 4. run a developer server with `flask --app wikiserver run`

-## Planned Features
+## Potential Future Features
-- [x] automatic table of contents creation with a sidebar
-- [ ] sidebar with newest and most recently changed files
+- sidebar with newest and most recently changed files, possibly one of the following:
+  - `/changes` route to see list of recently changed files
+  - `/changes/<subpath>` route to see specific changes done to files
+- some form of authentication or permission management, one of the following:
+  - simple hardcoded passphrase when POSTing edits
+  - less likely but maybe a more elaborate authentication system with reading/writing permissions

 ## Demo
 This is how the interface looks:

 ![img](static/demo.png)

-(it's super trippy seeing the app inside itself)